 Rebooted, and not the recordings are all invisible.
 They are still there on the disk, but the catalog is lost.
 Can it be regenerated, so Kodi clients can see it?
 I know they can point to it via recorded videos, so its not a deal breaker, but inconvenient.
 Again, my point stands: the presence of files in that recordings directory should be the only thing TVH needs to list them as recordings.

-Updated by Flole Systems 5 months ago
+Updated by Flole Systems about 1 year ago

 There's additional information needed to display it properly, but if you know how that should be implemented feel free to do it.

 "Bumping" this issue won't help since there are just a few people authoring code at the moment (meaning nobody committed anything since 6 months or so) and at least I am just doing minor changes for others (mostly reliability issues that cause crashes) or things I need myself.

 Updated by Giles Puckett about 1 year ago